-Your Directors take pleasure in presenting the Thirtieth (30th) AnnualReport together with the Audited Financial Statements of your Company for the financialyear ended March 31 2020.
+Your Directors take pleasure in presenting the Thirty-first (31st) AnnualReport together with the Audited Financial Statements of your Company for the financialyear ended March 31 2021.
 The Management Discussion and Analysis forms part of thisReport.

 FINANCIAL RESULTS -

 (Rs. in Lakhs.)

 | || |

 |Revenue from Sale of Products / Services (Net) ||33910.81 ||36224.42 |

 |Other Operating Revenue ||2.21 ||15.88 |

 |Cost of Materials Consumed (including change in inventories) ||25797.03 ||27913.39 |

 |Other Expenses ||5195.20 ||5836.07 |